ArtHitParade

 The effect is spectacular.
 David painstakingly executes two large acrylics, The Splash, 183 x 183 cm, before the end of the year, and A Bigger Splash, 242 x 244 cm, in the following year.
 The artist later had fun reminding that he spent two weeks expressing a splash that could not last more than two seconds.

 Hockney offers in his art an interpretation of his fantasy, without seeking realism.
 For example, the horizon remains inspired by the photographic model but is extended through the bungalow without it being possible to decide whether it is a perspective or a reflection.
-A similar surreal illusion appears in a work from the same period, Beverly Hills Housewife, sold for $ 7.9M including premium by Christie's on May 13, 2009.
+A similar surreal illusion appears in a work from the same period, Beverly Hills Housewife, sold for $ 7.9M by Christie's on May 13, 2009.

 A minimalist architecture better represents Californian homes.
 The roof in The Splash, still in conformance with the photo from the swimming pool marketing, is indeed too classic.
 It will be removed in the Bigger Splash and the BH Housewife paintings.